dhohasaizo/linux_x96maxplus/README.md

 2.  ./buildx96max

 note:
-this is original kernel no include vfd driver x96maxPLUS i use vfd driver for https://github.com/anpaza/linux_vfd vfd run in daemon mode,
+this is original kernel no include vfd driver. i use vfd driver from " https://github.com/anpaza/linux_vfd " vfd driver run in daemon mode.